RebekahGomez/project-one-matching-game/readme.md

 # Matching Card Game
-- This game is for 2 players
+- This game is for 1 or 2 players
-- There is a deck of 20 cards, 10 pictures total, all cards start face down
+- There is a deck of 20 cards, 10 colors total, all cards start face down
 - The objective is to find the matching pairs.
 - Whichever player has the most matching pairs at the end wins.

 ## Initial Coding Objectives
-- Create a deck of cards with identifiable images
+- Create a deck of cards with different colors
 - Have the game automatically set up with the cards already shuffled, facing down
 - Create functions that allow cards to be flipped over and taken off the board if they match OR flipped back automatically if they don't match